50 Fun and Unique Things to Do in Gainesville TODAY

 47. Visit Hoggetowne Medieval Faire

-Hoggetowne Medieval Faire Things to do in Gainesville
+Hoggetowne Medieval Faire Things to do in Gainesville.
+Keep reading to discover ways to have fun in Gainesville.

 Address: 9409 SW Archer Rd, Gainesville, FL

-48. Enjoy a Sweet Treat from Halo Potato Donuts
+48. Enjoy a Sweet Treat from Ice Cream & Crepes Eatery

-After exploring all the things to do in Gainesville, you’ll be looking for a sweet treat and nowhere is sweeter than Halo Potato Donuts.
+After exploring all the things to do in Gainesville, you’ll be looking for a sweet treat and nowhere is sweeter than Ice Cream & Crepes Eatery

-Whichever flavor you choose, you’re in for a mouthwatering experience like no other.
+Whichever you choose, you’re in for a mouthwatering experience like no other.

 49. Dave And Busters